fillerwriter/vizdimensions/_posts/2014-02-20-episode-1-its-not-rocket-science.markdown

 - <a href="http://earthobservatory.nasa.gov/">NASA Earth Observatory</a>: The Earth Observatory showcases many different maps taken as a part of the research happening at the Goddard Space Flight Center.

 Look out for next month’s vodcast, where we will be exploring content strategy for educational interactives with <a href="http://www.cfr.org/">Council On Foreign Relations</a> and we’ll get an exclusive tour of their interactive publishing tool, with <a href="https://twitter.com/jeremysherlick">Jeremy Sherlick</a>, Deputy Director of Multimedia at Council On Foreign Relations.

+This is a test on the live site.

 <!--more-->